huggingface/blog/getting-started-habana.md

   <img src="assets/61_getting_started_habana/habana01.png">
 </kbd>

-I pick the Habana Base AMI (Ubuntu 20.04).
+I pick the Habana Deep Learning Base AMI (Ubuntu 20.04).

 <kbd>
   <img src="assets/61_getting_started_habana/habana02.png">
 </kbd>

-Next, I pick the **dl1.24xlarge** instance size.
+Next, I pick the *dl1.24xlarge* instance size (the only size available).

 <kbd>
   <img src="assets/61_getting_started_habana/habana03.png">
 </kbd>

 Next, I select the keypair that I'll use to connect to the instance with ```ssh```.
-If you don't have a keypair, you can create one instead.
+If you don't have a keypair, you can create one in place.

 <kbd>
   <img src="assets/61_getting_started_habana/habana04.png">